2018 Community Foundation Performing Arts Series

 - Aug.
 11: South Bend Civic Theatre partners with Elkhart Civic Theatre for an evening of musical theater hits

 - Aug.
-25: An evening of Arts at IU South Bend, including the Symphonic Choir of South Bend and a performance by pianist Tanya Gabrielian
+25: An evening of Arts at IU South Bend, including the Symphonic Choir of South Bend

 All events are free to attend and begin at 7 p.m.
 Bring a lawn chair or blanket for seating.
 Audience members can pack a picnic dinner to enjoy during the show, or purchase dinner and drinks from Fiddler’s Hearth, who will be vending on site.
 In case of rain, updates will be posted on the Community Foundation’s Facebook page and at www.cfsjc.org.
 (Only the South Bend Symphony performance on August 18 currently has a scheduled rain location: Adams High School Auditorium.)
 All events will be professionally amplified and lit by EventSys.

 The Community Foundation Performing Arts Series is sponsored by the Community Foundation of St. Joseph County’s ArtsEverywhere Fund, the Marjorie H. Wilson Charitable Trust Fund, the Indiana Arts Commission, and South Bend Venues, Parks and Arts.
+The Music Village and the South Bend Youth Symphony Orchestras are performance partners for the community play-along with the South Bend Symphony on Aug.
+18.